 - Replacement of vintage plastic services,

 - Relocation of facilities under structures,

 - Replacement of valves and fittings susceptible to leakage,

 - Protection of above grade gas facilities,

 - Crossbore investigation, and

 - Relocation of distribution gas lines to mitigate threats posed by natural forces such as:

-- $\circ$ Flooding
+- Flooding

-- Land movement, and
+- o Land movement, and

-- $\circ$ Erosion.
+- o Erosion.

-- Enhanced electronic flow valve ("EFV") Installation installation of EFVs on services that were installed prior to the EFV rule issued in 2006
+- Enhanced EFV Installation installation of EFVs on services that were installed prior to the EFV rule issued in 2006.

 - Dithiazine a sulfur compound found in natural gas that has been known to cause equipment failure especially in district regulators.